wikylyu/mtop/README.md

 MTop is just a network proxy for data forwarding.
 It provides below features:

 * User auth with username/password
 * Transport protocol is configurable.
 By default, it's TLS1.3.
-And [QUIC](https://en.wikipedia.org/wiki/QUIC) is supported.
-More transport protocol may be supported in the future, but they must be a security protocol.
+More transport protocol may be supported in the future, but they must be a security protocol, such as [QUIC](https://en.wikipedia.org/wiki/QUIC).
+* Custom CA. Allowed to use self signed certificate.
 * MySQL and PostgreSQL integration for user management, which means you can just insert/update database to manage large scale of users programmatically, without modifying config file.

 MTop doesn't and also will not provide below features: